Take a sneak peek at the new NIST.gov and let us know what you think!

-Objective: By FY2014, to develop and implement measurement science that will give the technical foundation for service life prediction of filled polymeric materials when exposed to compound environmental stressors through quantitative service life test standards for the end-use infrastructure and manufacturing applications in pipes, sealants, and electrical cable insulation.
+Objective: By FY2014, to develop and implement measurement science that will provide the technical foundation for service life prediction of filled polymeric materials exposed to compound environmental stressors, through quantitative tests and models applied to polymeric pipes, sealants, and electrical cable insulation.

 What is the new technical idea?
-Prior efforts at NIST completed the first step in quantitative service life prediction by linking the field and laboratory for an unfilled thermoset polymer in 2007.
-This methodology was based on UV dose, temperature, and humidity in polymeric materials critical to coating and corrosion prevention applications.
-The next challenge is to develop service life prediction methods for more practical systems, such as filled semi-crystalline and elastomeric polymers.
-Measurement science developed for these materials is also needed to develop service life prediction capability for structural polymer composites.
+Prior efforts at NIST demonstrated the feasibility of quantitative service life prediction by linking the field and laboratory for an unfilled epoxy polymer in 2007.
+This methodology was based on characterizing the simultaneous effects of UV dose, temperature, and humidity in polymeric materials critical to coating and corrosion prevention applications.
+The next challenge is to develop similar methodologies for more complex and commercially-used semi-crystalline and elastomeric polymers containing fillers.
+Measurement science developed for these materials is also foundational for the enabling of service life prediction capability for structural polymer composites, another project in the Sustainable Engineered Materials Program.
 The complexity of the service life prediction problem significantly increases for these filled materials because their performance is derived not only from their molecular architecture, but also from the interactions between the polymeric matrix and the filler, which enhances the long-term properties of these types of (non-structural) composite materials.
 Therefore, the impact of microstructure on performance and the interaction with the environment and any cross-correlation between matrix and filler must be characterized and modeled during exposure.

 Current service life prediction problems in three prominent industries will be leveraged to help solve quantitative service life prediction problems and develop measurement science for this class of polymeric materials.
-These industries are plastic pipe based on polyethylene blends (polyethylene, 800 million tons/yr, 40% of all plastic produced), thermoplastic cable coatings for power transmission and systems monitoring and elastomeric sealants and adhesives for building environment enclosure ($50B/yr industry).
-Each of these industries has a critical problem in quantitative service life prediction of performance and each material suffers multiple environmental stressors with minimal monitoring over this service life.
-There is continuous exposure to temperature, moisture, radiation (including ultra-violet and other electromagnetic frequencies), electrical fields, or ionizing radiation.
-Standard test methods currently used for qualifying polymers in these applications are typically not scientifically-based, and are generally useful only for detecting early failures, not for predicting service life or ensuring long-term reliability of products.
+These industries are: (1) plastic pipe based on polyethylene blends (polyethylene, 800 million tons/yr, 40% of all plastic produced), (2) thermoplastic cable coatings for power transmission and systems monitoring, and (3) elastomeric sealants and adhesives for building environment enclosure ($50B/yr industry).
+Each of these industries lacks measurement science for quantitative prediction of long-term performance and each material is subjected to multiple environmental stressors over their lifetime.
+Relevant environmental stressors include temperature, moisture, radiation (ionizing and non-ionizing), electrical fields, and mechanical loads.
+Standard test methods currently used for qualifying polymers in these applications may not be scientifically-based, and are generally useful only for detecting early failures, not for predicting service life or ensuring long-term reliability of products.
 Additionally, many qualification tests do not apply the relevant environmental stressors simultaneously, hence, knowledge of synergistic/antagonistic relationships between the environmental factors is lacking.

-The new technical ideas in this project are (1) to develop and standardize protocols for characterizing filled polymeric materials as a function of exposure to relevant environmental stressors (individually and in combination), (2) establish the relationship between fundamental material properties and product performance during environmental exposure, and (3) based on data, to develop and apply models describing long-term material performance during environmental exposure.
-This research will provide the technical foundation needed for the development of industry performance and test standards that will be used to qualify the long-term reliability and determine the operating condition of filled polymers used in these applications.
+The new technical ideas in this project are to (1) develop and standardize protocols for characterizing filled polymeric materials as a function of exposure to relevant environmental stressors (individually and in combination), (2) establish the relationship between fundamental material properties and product performance during environmental exposure, and (3) develop and apply models describing long-term material performance during environmental exposure.
+This research will provide the technical foundation needed for the development of test standards and models that will be ultimately be used to understand long-term reliability and determine the service lives of filled polymers used in these applications.

 What is the research plan?
-The project team has selected specific classes of polymeric materials, representing the two extremes of long-term performance, to support the development of measurement science and models for service life prediction.
-The first class of materials is semi-crystalline plastics specifically, bimodal high density polyethylene (HDPE).
+Based on service life prediction problems in three prominent industries, the project team has selected specific classes of polymeric materials to support the development of measurement science and models for service life prediction.
+The first class of materials is semi-crystalline plastics, and more specifically, bimodal high density polyethylene (HDPE).
 HDPE is used in natural gas and water pipe systems, barrier films, and geomembranes for landfills and has been of great interest to the water, gas, and nuclear industries in recent years due to significantly reduced installation and maintenance costs.
-Within this material class are also flexible wire coatings, whose function is to maintain power transmission integrity and safety of electrical circuits in power applications.
-The second class of materials is soft rubbery elastomers, which are widely used as building sealants to prevent moisture intrusion and energy leakage and as moisture seals in industrial modules.
+Within this material class are also flexible cable coatings, whose function is to maintain power transmission integrity and safety of electrical circuits in power applications.
+The second class of materials is elastomers, which are widely used as building sealants to prevent moisture intrusion and thermal leakage.
 The project is divided into three major tasks in order to develop and implement measurement science for improved performance, which is embedded in standards and codes.
-This project will identify, measure, model and integrate scientific knowledge of degradation and failure into the development of standard characterization and accelerated testing for filled polymers, leading to service life prediction capability that is applicable to new and existing (e.g. remaining service life) materials.
+This project will identify, measure, model and integrate scientific knowledge of degradation and failure into the development of standard characterization and accelerated testing for filled polymers, ultimately leading to service life prediction capability that is applicable to other materials, both new and existing.

 Task 3 - Model: The results of Tasks 1 and 2 will support the development of physicochemical models connecting fundamental material properties, accelerated laboratory testing, and field performance results for material applications.
 Initially, statistical modeling and numerical calculations will be developed that will support the development of physics-based models.
-These models, after validation, will be introduced to the American Society for Testing and Materials (ASTM) and the American Society of Mechanical Engineers (ASME) as draft standards to help predict the end-of-lifetime to performance and safety for filled polymer materials.
-For sealants and other soft materials, a statistically-based SPHERE data model will be used to develop predictions for outdoor exposure.
-For crack-sensitive materials such as high-density polyethylenehigh-density polyethylene, fracture and contact mechanics-based models will be developed utilizing the essential work of fracture concept.
-Failure times of pipe joints will be predicted utilizing a combination of analytical and probabilistic models.
+These models, after validation, will be introduced to the American Society for Testing and Materials (ASTM) as draft standards to help predict the end-of-lifetime for performance and safety of filled polymer materials.
+For crack-sensitive materials such as high-density polyethylene, fracture and contact mechanics-based models will be developed utilizing the cohesive zone model.
 For electrical cables, modeling will be utilized to validate acceptance criteria that are developed from condition monitoring tests and to predict long-term performance of new products.
 The developed cable models will be incorporated into test protocols currently under development in various standards committees, particularly in the Institute of Electrical and Electronics Engineers (IEEE).
+For sealants and other soft materials, a statistically-based model based on SPHERE exposure data will be used to develop predictions for outdoor exposure.

-FY2013 will capitalize on the measurement techniques developed for high-density polyethylene in FY2012 to focus on service life prediction of pipe fusion joints.
-The results from these tests will be shared with project partners, specifically the Gas Technology Institute (GTI), Nuclear Regulatory Commission, DOW, to verify results and validate improved measurements against previous methods.
+In FY2014, research on plastic pipes will refine the measurement techniques developed for high-density polyethylene in FY2013 and focus on generating data to enable development of fracture models for pipe fusion joints.
+This data and models will be shared with project partners, specifically the Gas Technology Institute (GTI), Nuclear Regulatory Commission (NRC), and Dow Chemical, to verify results and validate improved measurements against previous methods.

 Start Date:October 1, 2012